oilneck/prml_python/README.md

 |:---:|:---:|:---:|
 |sec.1 : bayesian fitting|sec.4 : logistic regression|sec.5 : neural network|
 ### NOTICE
- soureces in [~/prml_python/prml] are the module file.
+The soureces in [~/prml_python/prml] are the module file.
 If you want to change certain parameters (ex. iteration number, activation function in each layer for Neural Network), check the files in that directory.